 An edge subdivision is the insertion of a new vertex v_j in the middle of an exiting edge e = v_i v_k accompanied by the joining of the original edge endpoints with the new vertex to form new edges e' = v_i v_j and e'' = v_j v_k.
 A graph subdivision is therefore a sequence of edge subdivisions.
 Graphs for which there exists an isomorphism from a subdivision of one to a subdivision of the other are said to be homeomorphic graphs.
+In general, a graph simple unlabeled graph whose connectivity is considered purely on the basis of topological equivalence (i.e., up to smoothing and subdivision) is known as a topological graph.
 The opposite of graph subdivision is graph smoothing.

 We guarantee you’ll find the right tutor, or we’ll cover the first hour of your lesson.